 Browser warningsHTTP shows warnings

-Referral dataHTTPS→HTTP loses referrer
+Referral dataHTTPS to HTTP loses referrer

 Modern featuresRequired for HTTP/2, Service Workers